b-sullender/debian12setup/README.md

    bash bookworm.sh
    ```

    Follow the prompts during execution and provide any required inputs.

-The script will update your system, install software packages, and configure the GNOME desktop environment.
-Once complete, your Debian system will be fully configured and ready for use.
+## GNOME

 If your using the GNOME desktop environment or want to install it with the recommended configuration, run the GNOME configuration script:
 ```shell
 bash config-gnome.sh
 ```

-## 4K Resolution & Above
+### 4K Resolution & Above

 If you are using a 4K resolution or higher, you may want to scale the login screen accordingly.
 Follow these steps to adjust the login screen scaling: